B2B Product Pricing Insights - June 2026

 Summary

 - Ireland is distorted by the scale of the Multinationals in the Pharma and ICT sectors.
-More relevant is the detailed reporting on the Irish wholesale price changes.
+More relevant is the Irish wholesale price changes that show a YOY move from -5.5% in Feb to +1.4%in April. https://www.cso.ie/en/statistics/prices/wholesalepriceindex/

 Consumer Inflation